huggingface/diffusers/examples/README.md

 limitations under the License.
 -->

-# How to train models in each task
+# How to train the models
 From ../diffusers/examples repository, run the file run_tash.sh in terminal with the flags:
-1. --task [required]: task name
+1. -t [optional]: task name.
+If not provided, training for all tasks
-2. --model [optional]: model name.
-If not provided, training for all models available in model_batchsize_file
+2. -m [optional]: model name.
+If not provided, training for all models available in model_batchsize_file of the task
-3. --batch_size [optional]: batch size
+3. -b [optional]: batch size.
+Default: value in training script of the task
-4. --train_script [optional]: training script for specific task
+4. -s [optional]: training script for specific task.
+Default: `train.sh`
-5. --model_batchsize_file [optional]: file containing model name and batch size respectively

 E.g:
+- Training all tasks: bash run_task
-- Training all model: bash run_task --task unconditional_image_generation
+- Training all models: bash run_task -t unconditional_image_generation
-- Training a single model: bash run_task --task unconditional_image_generation --model ddpm-unet
+- Training a single model: bash run_task -t unconditional_image_generation -m ddpm-unet

 # Record GPU usage
 While running a Python process, open **another terminal** and run: